actris-cloudnet/dataportal/docs/index.md

 ### `GET /api/model-files` → `ModelFile[]`

 Queries the metadata of model files.
-In addition to the filtering parameters of `/api/files`, has the following parameters for filtering the results:
+It offers the following parameters for filtering the results:

-Queries the metadata of multiple product files.
-On a successful query responds with an array of `File` objects.
-The results can be filtered with the following parameters:
 - `site`: One or more `Site` ids, from which to fetch file metadata.
 - `date`: Only fetch data from a given date.
 Date format is `YYYY-MM-DD` or any date format parseable by [JavaScript `Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) -object.